michodgs25/Sprint/test.md

 ----

 ## Functional testing
-To ensure each feature works as intended, I manually tested each section from navigation bar to the footer icon links.
+To ensure each feature works as intended, I manually tested each section from welcome page, to the footer icon links.

-   - Summary:
-   *""*

  #### Read full manual walk-through of each feature and how is should work here:

- .......
+ __Welcome page__ - button lights up, transports me to the homepage as expected and image and texts are all as intended.

+ __Home page__ - Both card buttons light up and transport me to the correct pages.
+Card images and texts all as intended.

+ __Create page__ - Each text input, textarea and select allowed me to input the information and when redirected, that information had been saved correctly.

  ----